SOLO EXHIBITION AT OPERATION ROOM

 APRIL 25 - MAY 10, 2016

 Inspired by the name of the Istanbul gallery, Operation Room, and its unique location in a medical complex, Ali Cabbar explores what he sees as a placebo effect ˗title of the show˗ and how it plays out in politics, contemporary art and sports where it reveals the polarization in Turkish society.
-In witty works, he updates Robert Indiana's iconic “Love” with a social-media twist, changing it to “Like,” and in another he pays homage to one of his favorite artist, Magritte.
+In witty works, he updates Robert Indiana's iconic “Love” with a social-media twist, changing it to “Like,” and in another he turns the popular raki drink into a panacea medicine.

 One of the works in the show titled “The Other Side of the Pain” is a stark reminder of the 100th anniversary of the Armenian Genocide.
 The man depicted is the artist himself, and the dates on the medal, written in Ottoman numerals, are 1915-2015.
 The work, a print on canvas, recalls the Orientalist portraits of medal-laden Ottoman statesmen and generals from the 19th century who shaped the country’s history.